-- 1.2.1 Research and scholarship are major University functions.
-The primary concern of academic staff members and the University shall be the importance of high-quality research and scholarship and/or other creative or professional activities. - 1.2.2 Research and scholarship and/or other creative or professional activities may include: - i. fundamental research that creates new knowledge including research creation and creative practice, - ii. integration of knowledge which involves the synthesis of information across disciplines, and across topics within a discipline; research that involves entrepreneurship and/or innovation,
+1.2.1 Research and scholarship are major University functions.
+The primary concern of academic staff members and the University shall be the importance of high-quality research and scholarship and/or other creative or professional activities.

 1 https://sfdora.org